ykeren6/ada-template-website/index.md

 layout: test
 ---

-# IndiADA Jones and the raiders of the human knowledge
+# IndiADA Jones and the raiders of human knowledge

 ## Chapter 1 : Finding your way in the big bad network